 Is It Okay to Mix Kibble and Wet Food?

-While it’s not incredibly healthy for cats to only eat dry food, it’s reasonable to include dry food as part of a balanced diet with high-quality wet food.
-Not only does wet food contain fewer calories (and carbohydrates) per ounce, but it also has a lot of moisture.
+While it’s not incredibly healthy for cats to only eat dry food, it’s acceptable to include dry food as part of a balanced diet with high-quality wet food, if your cat seems to enjoy it.
+Not only does wet food contain fewer carbohydrates per ounce, but it also has a lot of moisture.
 Many indoor cats don’t consume enough water, which may contribute to the development of urinary tract conditions and kidney disease.

-A combination of wet and dry foods can be a useful way of meeting your pet’s needs.
+For some cat parents, a combination of wet and dry foods can be a plausible way of meeting your pet’s needs.
 Many pet parents give their cats a measured amount of dry food once daily and then add 1 or 2 servings of wet food to the mix, often at night.
 This variation on controlled feeding allows cats to snack when they want but ensures they can only access limited (and reasonable) quantities of dry food to prevent overeating and weight gain.

 Just remember to clean up wet food within a few hours of putting it out for your cat to prevent your buddy from eating leftover, bacteria-laden food later in the day.